Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Introduction

 The first definitive result was obtained in \cite{Adr16} for $\G=\SO_{2n+1}$ by using Method \eqref{method:3}.
 In \cite{Adr16}, the factors $\gamma(s,\pi\times\tau,\psi)$ is computed for tame characters $\tau$ (and arbitrary $p$).
 Moreover, it is also proved that if the $L$-parameter is irreducible, it corresponds to a simple supercuspidal representation of $\GL_{2n}(F)$ which is then explicit, and so is the parameter of $\pi$.
 Then, using results of Kaletha \cite{Kal13-wild, Kal15} (pertaining to Method \eqref{method:1}), one can determine the parameter of $\pi$ when $p$ is large.

 When $\G$ is $\Sp_{2n}$ and $p$ is odd, the factor $\gamma(s,\pi\times\tau,\psi)$ is computed for tame characters $\tau$ in \cite{AK19}.
 Based on this computation, the parameter is explicitly determined when $p$ does not divide $n$, and, adding the use of (a conjectured extension of) \cite{BHS18} (Method \eqref{method:2}), for any odd $p$.
 When $p$ is $2$, $\gamma(s,\pi\times\tau,\psi)$ is computed in \cite{AK19} only when $F=\Q_2$, in which case there is a unique simple supercuspidal representation of $\Sp_{2n}(\Q_2)$.
 There is no tame character in the parameter when $F=\Q_{2}$, and the parameter is explicitly described in \cite{AK19} provided it is irreducible.
-Adding Method \eqref{method:1} (and inspired by the work \cite{Oi18-ssc} for odd $p$), the second author subsequently proved that for $F=\Q_2$, the parameter is indeed irreducible, hence explicit (\cite{Hen23}, written in 2021).
+Adding Method \eqref{method:1} (and inspired by the work \cite{Oi24} for odd $p$), the second named author subsequently proved that for $F=\Q_2$, the parameter is indeed irreducible, hence explicit (\cite{Hen23}, written in 2021).

 Finally when $\G=\SO_{2n}$, for a simple supercuspidal representation $\pi$, the factor $\gamma(s,\pi\times\tau,\psi)$ for tame quadratic characters $\tau$ (and any $p$) is computed and the parameter of $\pi$ is predicted in \cite{AK21}.
-We here complete the result of \cite{AK21} (see below).
+Here we supplement the result of \cite{AK21} by computing $\gamma(s,\pi\times\tau,\psi)$ for any tame $\tau$, not necessarily quadratic.
+See the discussion after Theorem \ref{thm:main-intro} below, and Section \ref{sec:AK}.